Communities get funding for water, sewer improvements

 The town only will have to repay $490,200, according to a news release from Gov. Roy Cooper’s Office.

-About a mile of two-inch galvanized pipes will be replaced with six-inch PVC pipes.
+About a mile of 2-inch galvanized pipes will be replaced with 6-inch PVC pipes.

 “We identified older lines that were in constant need of repairs,” Warren said.
 “This will meet our immediate needs as far as replacements.”